 Conditions In and Around the Home that Attract Pest

-- Crawl Space Gaps: If there are gaps around your crawl space, pests of all types can gain safe entry under your house.
+- Crawl Space Gaps: If there are gaps around your crawl space, animals of all types can gain safe entry under your house.
 Once there, they will cause extensive damage to your insulation and even your vapor barrier.
 Rats are known to chew through heating ducts, as well as the plastic vapor barrier and electrical wiring – next thing you know they have soiled and contaminated the space and gained entry into your home.

 - Soffit Vents Are Missing Or Damaged: There is no easier way for bats and birds to enter into your attic than missing or damaged vents.
 The same goes for Roof Rats, who bring odors, damages, and health hazards.